conradbkay/poker-utils/README.md

 return p
 ```

-Since that requires a 124MB HandRanks.dat file to be loaded into memory, PHE is actually faster for random access since the lookup tables are so small and therefore cached better
+Since that requires a 124MB HandRanks.dat file to be loaded into memory, Poker-Hand-Evaluator is actually faster for random access since the lookup tables are so small and optimized better by the CPU

 But for lots of random calculations on the same board, which is the case for the costliest operations (anything involving equity/multiple ranges), you can just store `p`, and now each hand only requires 2/3 lookups.
 Additionally, you're using much less of the lookup array resulting in better caching